hschneider/neutralino-blazor/README.md

 ```
 neu build
 ```
-Neutralino depends **libwebkit2gtk**, so you might need to install it on your target platform:
+Neutralino depends on **libwebkit2gtk**, so if your app does not start, you might need to install it on your target platform:
 ```
 sudo apt install libwebkit2gtk-4.1-0
 ```